Chocolate & Vicodin: My Quest for Relief from the Headache that Wouldn’t Go Away

 If you’ve got a headache that won’t go away, or if reading about mine gave you a headache, here are some resources that might help better than chocolate and Vicodin would.

 The world’s largest voluntary organization for the support of headache sufferers.
 They maintain a list of headache specialists around the country and provide headache information and support.

 An online community for younger women with chronic health issues created by Jenni Prokopy.
-Be sure to browse the forums and sign up for the newsletter.

 The Daily Headache

 A blog by Kerrie Smyres that provides a candid look at managing and living with headaches and migraines.

 Insightful blog written by another women with a headache that won’t go away.